Media processing script

 var masterFileRelation = await Context.File.GetRelationAsync<IChildToManyParentsRelation>("MasterFile");

-After that, it checks if the current file is the master file.
+3. Check if the current file is the master file.
 Only this metadata is to be copied if this is the case.

 RequestResponse